 National Health Service (NHS) (UK) (2009).
 The Pregnancy Book.
 Your complete guide to: A healthy pregnancy, Labour and childbirth, The first weeks with your new baby.
 Crown copyright 2009.
 Produced by COI for the Department of Health.

-FAQs from users: 'Can you travel at 8 months pregnant?', 'Is it safe to get the flu shot if you are 8 months pregnant?' and 'I see more vaginal discharge during the 8th month of pregnancy, is it normal?'.
+FAQs from users: 'What care should be taken in the eighth month of pregnancy?', 'Can you travel at 8 months pregnant?', 'Is it safe to get the flu shot if you are 8 months pregnant?' and 'I see more vaginal discharge during the 8th month of pregnancy, is it normal?'.